 Content: Discussion and small-group workshop.
 Required reading aloud from an anthology, with student-led discussion of authors' texts.
 Daily exercises in various elements of short fiction, graduating to full-length stories; emphasis on revision.
 All students write evaluations of peers' work and participate in oral critique.

-Prerequisite: Junior standing or consent of instructor.
-English 200 strongly recommended.
+Prerequisite: English 200 or consent of instructor.

 301 POETRY WRITING